bridgetownrb/bridgetown/bridgetown-website/src/_docs/themes.md

 Sometimes you might want to copy files out of a theme and into your site repo directly.
-The [`bridgetown plugins cd` command](/docs/commands/plugins#copying-files-out-of-plugin-source-folders) will help you do just that.
+The [`bridgetown plugins cd` command](/docs/commands/plugins#copying-files-out-of-plugin-source-folders) will help you do exactly that.

 {%@ Note do %}
 Looking for a theme to install on your site?